-Join Gini von Courter for an in-depth discussion in this video What you can do with Box, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video What you can do with Box, part of Learning Box.

 Before we jump into the Box, I'd like to look at the Box itself from the outside, and talk a little bit about what you can do with Box, so you know what the capabilities are.
 This is, then, a 50,000-foot view of box.
 And I think about Box in three different ways.
 First, what is it that I can do with box?
 What can individual do?
 Well, you can store your files online very, very securely.
 When I talk with business people about being able to store files online, in the cloud, one of the first things they ask is, but will my files be okay?
 As of the time I'm recording this course, 92% of the Fortune 500 companies are using Box.

 That provides significant testimony about how secure those files are going to be.
 And the reason that I want to put them there, well, one is maybe I'm using a, a smaller device.
 I'm using a Microsoft Surface, I'm using any kind of Windows 8 tablet, or I'm using an iPad, and I don't want to fill it up with all kinds of files.
 But I do want to be able to access them.
 So, that's one reason that I would store files online with Box.
 Another is, that I have a multitude of devices and I don't need to have the same files on all of them, because with Box, I can access my files from anywhere.

 And anywhere can be an iPad device, it can be a phone, it can be again my Surface, my desktop, it can be a library with a browser while I'm on vacation.
 If the files I need are in Box, I don't need to take any device with me to be able to access my files, as long as I can get to a browser.
 Box also allows me to send large files to somebody else.
 By large, I mean too big for email, but they're not too big for Box.
 So, I can easily send large files, and this has been an issue in the business community for a while.